Everyday health services

 You can find them on the high street, in your supermarket, or online.
 They are usually open till late and you don't need to make an appointment.

 If this is the case, your dentist will refer you to a specialist community dental service.
-A specialist dentist service can be in a hospital, or a health centre.
-You must speak with your dentist to ask whether they can treat you.
+A specialist dentist can work in a hospital or a health center.
+Speak with your dentist to ask whether they can treat you.

 Referrals to a specialist community dental service can be for: